ait-testbed/attackmate/docs/source/configuration/configuration.rst

    (Austrian Institute of Technology) https://aecid.ait.ac.at Version: 0.1.0

-The configuration-file is in yaml-format.
-The following yaml-file is an example of a playbook.yml:
+The configuration-file is in yaml-format:

 .. code-block:: yaml

    ###

-   vars:
-     $SERVER_ADDRESS: 192.42.0.254

    cmd_config:
      loop_sleep: 5